Introduction

 Customize the About Page

-1. Find the About page and update the layout to the page layout, turn off the comments option, remove the image and the “made with” text.
+layout, turn off the comments option, remove the image and the “made with” text.- Make the

 Add Yourself as a Potential Author